microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 the manifested allocation policy just as they would have overridden the image's subsystem-based default.

-As an example, `CreateProcess(...CREATE_NEW_CONSOLE...)` on an **inheritOnly**-manifested application will force the allocation of a console host. `CreateProcess(...DETACHED_PROCESS...)` on an **always**-manifested application will suppress the allocation of a console host.
+As an example, `CreateProcess(...CREATE_NEW_CONSOLE...)` on an **inheritOnly**-manifested application will force the allocation of a console host. `CreateProcess(...DETACHED_PROCESS...)` on such an application will, of course, detach it from its erstwhile-owning console.

 ## Inspiration